How to Use Analytics to Optimize Your Marketing Budget

 - calculate your future conversion level to improve planning for your advertising campaign budgets

-If you’re ready for the real results acquired from your data, apply the machine learning funnel based attribution model by OWOX BI:
+If you’re ready for the real results acquired from your data, apply the ML funnel based data-driven attribution model by OWOX BI:

 At this stage, you can find places to save money and invest it in more efficient channels and campaigns.